-2. Enter in the amount of money you want to request.
+- Enter the amount of money you want to request.

-4. Once a link between the accounts is established, both users enter their account details and pins to complete the transaction.
+- Once a link between the accounts is established, both users enter their account details and pins to complete the transaction.
 Just like that, the money is transferred.
-Afterwards, the normal email receipts are generated and sent out.
+Afterward, normal email receipts are generated and sent out.